twbs/bootstrap/site/content/docs/5.0/getting-started/build-tools.md

 ## Sass

 Bootstrap uses Sass—specifically, [Dart Sass](https://sass-lang.com/dart-sass)—to compile our source `.scss` files.
-Compatibility with other Sass compilers is not guaranteed, including the deprecated Lib Sass.
+Compatibility with other Sass compilers is not guaranteed, including the [deprecated LibSass](https://sass-lang.com/blog/libsass-is-deprecated).

 ## Autoprefixer